top of page

 Do third party entities have permission or authority to certify on behalf of CMS

-No, third-party entities do not have permission or authority to certify on behalf of the Centers for Medicare and Medicaid Services (CMS) regarding compliance with the Health Insurance Portability and Accountability Act (HIPAA) rules.
+Third-party entities do not have permission or authority to certify on behalf of the Centers for Medicare and Medicaid Services (CMS) regarding compliance with the Health Insurance Portability and Accountability Act (HIPAA) rules.

 CMS is responsible for administering and enforcing the HIPAA rules for certain covered entities, such as health plans, healthcare clearinghouses, and certain healthcare providers.
 However, CMS does not certify or endorse any particular entity as being HIPAA compliant.